continuwuity/continuwuity/docs/deploying/generic.md

 ## Setting up a systemd service

-Two example systemd units for conduwuit can be found [on the configuration page](../configuration/examples.md#debian-systemd-unit-file).
+Two example systemd units for Continuwuity can be found [on the configuration page](../configuration/examples.md#debian-systemd-unit-file).
-You may need to change the `ExecStart=` path to where you placed the conduwuit binary if it is not `/usr/bin/conduwuit`.
+You may need to change the `ExecStart=` path to where you placed the Continuwuity binary if it is not `/usr/bin/conduwuit`.

 On systems where rsyslog is used alongside journald (i.e. Red Hat-based distros